apache/pekko/docs/src/main/paradox/actors.md

 Ericsson with great success to build highly concurrent and reliable telecom systems.

-The API of Akka’s Actors is similar to Scala Actors which has borrowed some of its syntax from Erlang.
+The API of Pekko’s Actors is similar to Scala Actors which has borrowed some of its syntax from Erlang.

 ## Creating Actors

 @@@ note

-Since Akka enforces parental supervision every actor is supervised and (potentially) the supervisor of its children, it is advisable to familiarize yourself with @ref:[Actor Systems](general/actor-systems.md), @ref:[supervision](general/supervision.md) and @ref:[handling exceptions](general/supervision.md#actors-and-exceptions)
+Since Pekko enforces parental supervision every actor is supervised and (potentially) the supervisor of its children, it is advisable to familiarize yourself with @ref:[Actor Systems](general/actor-systems.md), @ref:[supervision](general/supervision.md) and @ref:[handling exceptions](general/supervision.md#actors-and-exceptions)